siangernlow/tp/docs/team/hopinxian.md

   * Developer Guide:
     * Add activity and sequence diagrams for edit person to demonstrate use of indexes and Ids
     * Add the section on managing person, location and visits using unique identifiers
-    * Add use cases regarding add, edit, delete location commands and quarantine status
+    * Add use cases regarding add, edit, delete location commands
 * **Review/mentoring contributions**:
    * I made a total of **68** comments across all PRs.
 I have reviewed 66 PRs which is more than half of all PRs made.
    * Here are the links to some notable PRs that were made: [\#133](https://github.com/AY2021S1-CS2103T-T13-1/tp/pull/133), [\#278](https://github.com/AY2021S1-CS2103T-T13-1/tp/pull/278),